-A key component in safety management is preparedness and anticipation for any untoward situation or circumstance.
+A key component in safety assessment is preparedness and anticipation for any untoward situation or circumstance.
 The ERP then serves as a vehicle to address the level of preparedness and anticipation in light of possible emergency scenarios.
 Through an extensive examination of the processes, materials and systems at a facility, DEKRA can explore the various emergency scenarios and establish the required actions.
 The ERP will therefore articulate specific responsibilities and action needed under various emergencies.
 A comprehensive and detailed ERP demonstrates the capability of a facility to adequately anticipate and respond to emergencies thereby enhancing the reputation and integrity of the organization.

-The progressiveness and dynamism of organizations today often result in changes at different levels, e.g. safety standards, design codes, SMS, etc. Although such changes are often envisioned to bring about greater benefit and efficiency, the progression towards this goal is often encumbered by various factors such as a lack of commitment, scepticism, apathy, etc. With respect to this, DEKRA provides specialist consultancy to address these issues and bring about greater synergism in the management of change.
+The progressiveness and dynamism of organizations today often result in changes at different levels, e.g. safety standards, design codes, SMS, etc. Although such changes are often envisioned to bring about greater benefit and efficiency, the progression towards this goal is often encumbered by various factors such as a lack of commitment, scepticism, apathy, etc. With respect to this, DEKRA provides specialist assessment to address these issues and bring about greater synergism in the assessment of change.
 This ultimately results in a common focus and vision, proactive planning and enhanced efficiency.